gamesbook/protograf/docs/source/terminology.rst

 -  **transform** - will change text in a ``Text`` command to *uppercase*, *lowercase*, or *capitalise* it
 -  **transparency** - a percentage value from 1 to 100 that determines how
-   "see through" a shape, or line, or area is; where `1` means it is nearly not transparent and `100` means it is completely transparent.
-It is also possible to use a fractional number e.g. `0.5` equares to 50%.
-Some programs use the term *opacity*; but that is the inverse of transparency.
+   "see through" a shape, or line, or area is; where ``1`` means it is nearly not transparent and `100` means it is completely transparent.
+It is also possible to use a fractional number e.g. ``0.5`` equates to 50%.
+Some programs use the term *opacity*; but note that that is the inverse of transparency.

 Display-orientated Terms